ChargrilledChook/ruby_rspec_TOP/feedback.md

 * I think this should come much earlier than 12 as a concept.
 Pretty useful concept that's reaonsably easier to absorb and a good rule of thumb to have in your pocket while testing

 * How does using subject work with the AAA pattern?
 Where should subjects go in their respective blocks?

+# 13

+* Need a reminder or reference for custom matchers
+* If the main goal of this is to show how small methods are easier to test the custom matchers req confuses and obscures this somewhat
+* 'In addition, it is unnecessary to test methods that only  contain puts and/or gets.'
+=> again really great info that is more relevant to beginners that should probably be highlighted earlier, again like more general conceptual stuff ie private vs public
+* Impossible to test is a good idea but i think it's too abstract